All Episodes

 And neither is the Trump Tower meeting with the Russian lawyer.

-None of these things justify under the law launching a criminal probe of Trump.
+None of these things justify, under the law, launching a criminal probe of Trump.

-But they never tell the I did it.
+But they never told the court.

 They never explained that this was bought and paid for by Hillary Clinton.

-Uh any judge that would have had a profound impact on them.
+Any judge, that would have had a profound impact on them.

 It was a fraud on the court, Sean.